-Through the years, residencies have included traditional and contemporary, as well as visual and performing arts.
-The very first Artist-in-Residence was Bruce subiyay Miller (Skokomish), who conducted a six-month long storytelling residency with the Skokomish Nation.
+Through the years, residencies have included traditional and contemporary visual arts, as well as performing arts.
+The very first artist-in-residence was Bruce subiyay Miller (Skokomish), who conducted a six-month long storytelling residency with the Skokomish Nation.

 Participants over the years have been artists from many tribal cultures, and have ranged in age from preschool to adult.
-In 2005, the Longhouse established a partnership with Te Waka Toi/Creative New Zealand to fund a pilot program for Māori artists to work-in-residence here at the Longhouse; that program continues each spring, for twelve weeks.
-Master weaver, Christina Hurihia Wirihana, was the first Māori Artist-in-Residence to join the Longhouse in the Spring of 2006.
+In 2005, the Longhouse established a partnership with Te Waka Toi/Creative New Zealand to fund a pilot program for Māori artists to work-in-residence at the Longhouse.
+That program continues each spring, for twelve weeks.
+Master weaver, Christina Hurihia Wirihana, was the first Māori artist-in-residence to join the Longhouse in the Spring of 2006.
 Since then, the network and the opportunities continue to grow.

-There are currently several carvers-in-residence who are working in the Carving Studio, known as Pay3q'ali.
-John Edward Smith (Skokomish), James DeLaCruz (Quinault), and father-daughter team, Alex and Tierra McCarty (Makah), are all working to create the structural elements that will be installed in the coming Fiber Arts Studio.
-The Fiber Arts Studio will be the next facility of the Indigenous Arts Campus at The Evergreen State College, and is expected to open in June 2017.
+Father-daughter team, Alex and Tierra McCarty (Makah) are currently working in the Carving Studio, (known as Pay3q'ali), to create the structural elements that will be installed in the coming Fiber Arts Studio.
+The Fiber Arts Studio will be the next facility of the Indigenous Arts Campus at The Evergreen State College, and is expected to open in Fall 2017.

 Jewelry Making Workshop with Denise Wallace

 - Jun.
 6 - 10, 2016, at the Oregon College of Art and Craft